Warp Drive

 My counselor at Barbara Dawson Educational Center, Dana Minovitz, knew more about game design than anyone else I had the pleasure of meeting while growing up.
 She was engaged to a developer from Interplay Productions.
 A developer who would later work as a producer on the Fallout series.
 During one of our counseling sessions, Dana questioned my use of cheat codes in games - everything from "19, 65, 9, 17" to "IDDQD."
 She wondered just how the game could be engaging for me if I was always taking the easiest route.
 For the fun of a video game should be in overcoming certain challenges.
 That oh-so rewarding sensation one has once they finally succeed after sometimes hours of practice.
 In other words, there is nothing gained by cheating.
 We learn from our experiences, both good and bad, and to cheat would be to take nothing away from the lesson.

 I went into some detail about my struggles with authority figures throughout Nintendo Rhapsody, but I think I omitted some of the scariest experiences due to other stories taking precedence.
 One particularly nasty example involves a chain smoking staff member at B.D.E.C. that would often shove students (myself included) up against a wall in his office.
 The scent of cigarettes was so strong, I can still smell it today.
 The Vice Principle of that school, the husband of the school's founder, was also a major dickhead with students.
 I have this one memory of being escorted to the office by a teacher's aide.
 The aide grabbed my hands behind my back in such a way that I accidentally kicked her from behind.
 The Vice Principle took this VERY seriously.
 I was pushed up against that very same wall while being yelled at.
 I tried to explain to him that it was an accident, but he wouldn't listen to reason.
+I certainly had some of the most unique experiences while growing up in non-public school, and they probably had an effect on the way I see the world today.

 During my 1994-1995 school year at Barbara Dawson Educational Center, I was picked to be on the softball team.
 It was one of the highlights of my time at that school.
 We played a number of away games on other campuses, and at one point, I managed to hit a home run with a player on first and third.
 I remember how excited everyone was to hear about that.
 Especially Melissa.